 “Consumers make the market,” Lifton said.

-Joey Chipman ’18, a member of PHARAL Wes and an organizer of the event, explained the importance of having Lifton impart her wisdom on the University community.
+A member of PHARAL Wes and an organizer of the event, explained the importance of having Lifton impart her wisdom on the University community.

-“We thought it was necessary for Claudia to come because animal rights is a sorely unrecognized social justice issue, and it is our group’s mission to raise awareness on campus,” Chipman wrote in an email to The Argus.
+“We thought it was necessary for Claudia to come because animal rights is a sorely unrecognized social justice issue, and it is our group’s mission to raise awareness on campus,” he wrote in an email to The Argus.
 “The reality of animal exploitation is challenging for many people to reckon with, but she was approachable and effective in discussing animal agriculture’s unjustifiable mass killing and torture of non-human animals who feel pain, have families, and do not want to die.”